alessioverdone/Byol-PyTorch-Lightning/README.md

 ## Running the tests

 We perform our experiments on CIFAR10 dataset.
-To produce representations execute byol training file
+To produce representations execute byol training file :

 ` python byol_training.py `

-Then in the evaluation files specify the path to byol's weights saved previously in PATH_TO_SAVE_DATA and run like
+Then in the evaluation files specify the path to byol's weights saved previously in PATH_BYOL_WEIGHT  and run :

 ` python linear_evaluation_classic_to_multiple.py `